We work with a diverse range of clients, including:

 - Social networks

-Latham’s integrated global team provides pragmatic, commercially focused advice across the range of legal and regulatory challenges associated with developing, using, operating, or expanding the geographic reach of various offerings, such as:
+Our integrated global team provides pragmatic, commercially focused advice across the range of legal and regulatory challenges associated with developing, using, operating, or expanding the geographic reach of various services and offerings, including:

 - Money transmission